 Botanical Garden is a wonderful place to take a break from a sightseeing tour of Copenhagen.

-The garden covers an area of 10 hectares and is particularly noted for its extensive complex of historical glasshouses dating from 1874.
+The garden covers 10 hectares and is particularly noted for its extensive complex of historical glasshouses dating from 1874.
 The most notable are the Old Palm House from 1874 including 16 metres tall and have narrow, cast-iron spiral stairs leading to a passageway at the top.

 The Botanic Garden contains more than 13,000 species and is arranged in different sections including Danish plants (600 species), perennial plants (1,100 species), annual plants (1,100 species).